-Yana Wilson and Riana Mission are two of the top young players in Southern Nevada and now they have even more proof of that as they teamed up to qualify for the 2021 USGA Women’s Fourball to be played at the prestigious Chambers Bay in University Place, Washington.
+Yana Wilson and Riana Mission are two of the top young players in Southern Nevada and now they have even more proof of that as they teamed up to qualify for the 2021 USGA Women’s Fourball to be played at Maridoe Golf Club in Carrollton, Texas.
 The 2020 event was canceled due to Covid-19.
 Mission and Wilson shot 65 in the qualifier at Las Vegas National Golf Club.

 In true 2020 fashion, the result wasn’t official until it was posted on Instagram.